Gym Etiquette: How NOT to irritate people

 You’ll want to be friendly at the gym, but the less you talk about work at the gym, the better.
 Most people go to the gym with one of two things in mind: getting a good workout, or decompressing from a stressful day.
 You certainly don’t want to be the one to wreck someone’s fitness regime or their chance at a little peace of mind.

 Be Mindful of Conversation

 If someone approaches you and starts a conversation, you may certainly oblige them.
 But if you’re short on time, do be honest and let them know.
 Tell them you’d love to talk more, and suggest another time.
 A nice, short friendly conversation is appropriate: just be sure to follow up.

 The same goes if you don’t want to connect with a neighbor in the gym.
 Good etiquette includes being courteous and respectful.
-Perhaps you should bring your earplugs and iPod.
+Perhaps you should bring your earbuds and music.
 It’s an easy signal that you want to work out without talking.

 Great Gym Etiquette Guidelines

 Follow these basic gym rules to avoid irritating anyone:

 (typically most machines have a 30 minute limit unless the room is empty)